File 320 · Open (well-documented, details debated)

 What is the void discovered in 2017?

-In 2017 the ScanPyramids project used muon imaging to detect a large, previously unknown space at least 30 metres long above the Grand Gallery.
-Its existence is confirmed, but whether it is a chamber or a structural feature is not yet known.
+In 2017 the ScanPyramids project used muon imaging to detect a large, previously unknown space at least 30 metres long (later revised toward 40) above the Grand Gallery.
+Its existence is confirmed, but whether it is a sealed chamber or a structural feature such as a stress-relief gap is not yet known.
+A separate smaller corridor behind the north-face chevrons was entered by endoscope in 2023.

 ← Back to the archive